-I loved the original colors of this wood wall art, but they just didn’t fit in any of the rooms I wanted to use them in.
+I loved the original colors of this scrap wood wall art, but they just didn’t fit in any of the rooms I wanted to use them in.
 So, I had to figure out a way to update the look without filling in the beautiful lines between the pieces.
 Those lines are half the character and beauty of wood wall art, right?
 I was worried, but this DIY scrap wood wall art paint makeover was pretty easy, guys.

 Building and painting your own scrap wood wall art is kinda addictive.
 It’s a fun way to be creative and try new woodworking designs and techniques.

-Materials Needed for the Wood Wall Art Paint Makeover
+Materials Needed to Paint Wooden Wall Art

 - 1″ Foam brush or Smaller, depending on the width of your boards